 Depending on how much supplemental income you’re earning, your withdrawal rate could increase by a tremendous amount and your nest egg would still be fine.

-Another Way To Use The 0.5 Percent Rule
+Another Way To Use The New Safe Withdrawal Rate Rule

 A less onerous way to calculate your retirement net worth goal is to add up how much retirement income you already have and subtract it from your desired retirement income.
 Just know there is always a risk your existing retirement income may decline.